KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 You can now access the properties of the structures you have created through the structure itself.
 Below is an example code usage:

 //Image

+When using the properties of the created Nextion structures, you need to provide the structure itself and the necessary values related to that structure property as parameters.

+As with all KIBAR drivers, the KIBAR_NEXTION driver returns a value of type KIBAR_STATUS for all its properties.
+If your code isn't working, you can check the returned KIBAR_STATUS value to verify whether the Nextion structure is functioning correctly.

+Why am I getting "kibar_ERROR" as the return value?

+You are likely encountering an error related to the UART peripheral unit or providing a value that is outside the range of valid limits for the property of the Nextion structure you are using.